 What Does It Taste Like?

-Honey is extremely sweet.
-It is a sticky, viscous material.
+Honey is a sticky, viscous material that is extremely sweet.
 It also may taste quite floral, fruity, or woodsy.
 Depending on the type of honey (and type of flower), you may be able to distinguish a specific taste, such as lavender.
 To distinguish different honey tastes, a side by side taste comparison can be a fun exercise.

 Since honey is a sweetener, it can be substituted with sugar.
 The flavor and texture may not be the same when you make the swap.
 To replace one cup of honey, use 1 1/4 cups of sugar and 1/4 cup of an additional liquid such as water or a liquid that is in the recipe.
 Another swap is one cup of honey for 1/2 cup of sugar plus a 3/4 cup of corn syrup.